 - 347 million mobile phone connections exist-more than one per person!

 What’s really interesting is that the evolution of our mobile phones into smart devices is rapidly changing the way we do things.
 In 2009, which seems like just yesterday, less than one percent of web pages were viewed from a phone.
 As of last year, 52 percent of all web pages were viewed from mobile phones!
+It is amazing how far mobile phones have come and what they mean to society, however, people are now worried about radiation effects on the body and the SAR (Specific Absorption Rate), that can cause them harm.
+As time goes on technology will always change, and with progress comes new challenges.

 This meteoric rise of mobile has significant implications for other devices and our businesses.
 Just 43 percent of web pages were viewed from traditional computers and laptops; four percent from tablets; and less than one percent from other connected devices.
 The takeaway for all of us in insurance distribution is that the information we send and the tools that we offer or develop need to work from mobile phones…first.